The Seljuk Han of Anatolia

 LOCATION

-This han is located off the main Alanya-Antalya road, about 15 km northwest of Alanya, on the Manavgat Road.
-It is about 100 m to the north of the road, and is located next to a stream, the Sarepsu River.
-It sits upon a small bluff of moderate elevation, making it easily visible from the road and the sea.
+The Sarafsa Han is located off the main Alanya-Antalya road, about 15 km west of Alanya, on the Manavgat Road in the town of Konakli.
+It is about 100m to the north of the road, and is located next to the Sarapsu River.
+It sits upon a small bluff of moderate elevation, making it the han easily visible from the modern road and the sea.

 Şarapsa or Serapsu Han, taken from the nearby village of Şarapsa.